brucou/movie-search-app/article/article.md

  - the controller perform those actions, and updates the model

 ## Refactoring towards state machines
-Did you notice the form of our specifications ?
+Did you notice the shape of our specifications ?
 Abstracting over application-specific content, the specifications follow the pattern : `GIVEN state WHEN event THEN actions`.
 That is the *event-state-action* paradigm which can be used to describe most of the user interfaces we see on the web.
 That paradigm leads us to a refactoring with state machines.

 ### Event-state-action paradigm
-The `(GIVEN, WHEN, THEN)` BDD triples can be written formulaically as $actions = f(state, event)$.
+The `(GIVEN, WHEN, THEN)` BDD triples can be written formulaically as `actions = f(state, event)`.
- We will call $f$ the reactive function associated to the behaviour.
+ We will call `f` the reactive function associated to the behaviour.
 In any of the equations we will write in what follows, keep in mind that any function mentioned is a mathematical function, which can be implemented programmatically by means of a pure function.
 Here is a partial mapping :